Arch1tect/Care/README.md

 This way it will use project directory outside of docker container

+## API
+`python web.py`

+API also runs in the container, so we need to expose it via `docker run -td -v <absolute path of directory to be shared>:/<path to shared directory in container> -p 8088:8088 <image name>`

 # Installing chrome on ec2
 If not using docker...